United States v. Google Inc.: Impact

 This case had a great impact on the technology industry as it showed the range of enforceability with regard to FTC consent orders.
 It was not just the second case against the same company in less than twelve months, but it was also the first case in which the FTC was able to fine a private company.
 Françoise Gilbert, at Bloomberg, stated that "this Google II action is not just another FTC case under section 5 of the FTC Act.
 It is unique in many respects.
 The case is second one against Google in less than 12 months.
 The FTC does not have the authority to fine a company under Section 5 of the FTC Act, but it can fine a company that violates a consent order with the commission.
 The FTC took that power into account and built on its prior case against the company (Google I).
 The arguments are in some respects different than in other similar cases addressing consumer privacy, and the complaint (Google II Complaint) and proposed order provide significant insight into the reasoning of the FTC, which is very valuable information for companies that collect or use personal information and prefer to reduce the risk of government action."

-Additionally, the case also highlighted the impact that this case may have caused in the international community: "the FTC action against the world's most popular search engine provides the U.S. government with an opportunity to show the rest of the world, and especially the European Union and the Asia-Pacific Economic Cooperation member economies, that it cares about privacy and is serious about enforcement.
+Additionally, the case also highlighted the impact that this case may have caused in the international community: "the FTC action against the world's most popular search engine provides the US government with an opportunity to show the rest of the world, and especially the European Union and the Asia–Pacific Economic Cooperation member economies, that it cares about privacy and is serious about enforcement.
 In its press release, the FTC announced that this settlement was "part of the FTC's ongoing efforts to ensure that companies live up to the privacy promises that they make to consumers."